SoftwareDistribuitUB-2025/Enunciat_P2/Sessions/Sessio_4_en.md

   - Email
 - The registration form should validate the fields and show an error message if the fields are not valid.
 - Implement the registration function in the `auth.js` service to make a POST request to the `/api/v1/users/` endpoint with the user data.

+> **Note:** When creating users in Django, it is essential to follow best practices to ensure the system’s security and integrity.
+Passwords must never be stored in plain text; Django provides built-in mechanisms to securely handle passwords using hashing.
+To properly create users, the `create_user()` method provided by the `UserManager` should be used, as it automatically encrypts the password before saving it to the database.
+Additionally, to create superusers with administrative privileges, the `create_superuser()` method should be used.
+Django also offers a comprehensive API for user management, authentication, and permissions through the `django.contrib.auth` module, as detailed in the [official documentation](https://docs.djangoproject.com/en/5.2/ref/contrib/auth/).
+This API includes functions to authenticate users (`authenticate()`), log them in and out (`login()`, `logout()`), check permissions (`has_perm()`, `has_module_perms()`), and manage password changes and account recovery.
+Following these practices helps build secure and maintainable applications.